CodeEquality/codeequality.github.io/_posts/2014-06-16-introduction-to-htmlcss.md

 __HTML__ is used to describe the content of a site.
 For example, this very paragraph is described in HTML.
 HTML stands for HyperText Markup Language.

 __CSS__ is used to style websites.
-All of the color and fonts that you see on this site is described in CSS.
+All of the color and fonts (<span style="color:#f25405; font-weight:bold; font-family:Arvo, serif">like this sentence!</span>) that you see on this site is described in CSS.
 CSS stands for Cascading Style Sheets.

 ##When and where is this happening?